maksimsemenov/yet-another-form/README.md

 ## Motivation

 - Size.
-The gil was to create the smallest form management library.
+The goal was to create the smallest form management library.
 We use [`size-limit`](https://github.com/ai/size-limit) to check the size of the library after each commit.

 ---